Skip to content

 Is Grok better than Claude for coding?

 For most production coding work in 2026, Claude wins.
 Claude Sonnet 4.6 and Opus 4.7 lead public coding benchmarks like SWE-bench Verified and Aider polyglot, and Claude Code (a terminal agent included with Pro) handles multi-file refactors, test runs, and debugging end-to-end.
-Grok 4 is competitive on isolated code generation and has a larger context window, but it lacks an equivalent agentic coding tool, and its developer ecosystem is younger.
+Grok 4 is competitive on isolated code generation, but it lacks an equivalent agentic coding tool, and its developer ecosystem is younger.
+Corrected August 2026: this answer previously credited Grok with a larger context window.
+It no longer has one. xAI documents Grok 4.5 at 500K tokens and Grok 4.3 at 1M, while Claude's current API models are 1M.
 If you write production code daily, choose Claude.
 If you want quick scripts plus real-time X data lookups in the same chat, Grok is fine.

 Both have free tiers.
-On paid consumer plans, Claude Pro is $20/mo and Grok's SuperGrok is $30/mo, so Claude is $10/mo cheaper at the entry level.
-For heavy users, Claude Max is $100/mo and Grok bundles via X Premium+ around $40/mo (with lower limits than SuperGrok).
-On API pricing for developers, Grok 4.1 Fast is the cheaper option at roughly $0.20/M input tokens versus Claude Sonnet 4.6's standard API pricing.
+On paid consumer plans, Claude Pro is $20/mo billed monthly ($17/mo annually) and Grok's SuperGrok is $30/mo, so Claude is $10/mo cheaper at the entry level.
+For heavy users, Claude Max starts at $100/mo and Grok bundles via X Premium+ around $40/mo (with lower limits than SuperGrok).
+Updated August 2026 on the API side: the Grok 4.1 Fast figure of $0.20/M input that this answer previously quoted is stale, because that model no longer appears in xAI's published list. xAI's current rates run from $1/M input (Grok Build 0.1) and $1.25/M (Grok 4.3) up to $2/M (Grok 4.5), against $3/M for Claude Sonnet 5 ($2/M introductory through 31 August 2026).
+Grok is still cheaper, by a much narrower margin.
 The cheapest answer depends on whether you mean consumer chat or API.

 Does Grok 4 beat Claude 4 on benchmarks?